BUILDING SITE SURVEY AND SET OUT

 < FGL = FILL

-There are two methods to plot contour lines: a) by estimation b) by calculation
+There are two ways to plot contour lines: a) by estimation b) by calculation

 a) is the quickest method of plotting the contours.
 Estimate by visual inspection the position of a contour between two adjacent spot levels.